wearefriday/spectre/README.md

 * `width` is the screenshot size
 * `screenshot` is the image itself.
 PNGs are preferred

+## Dummy tests

+An example test run can be executed using:

+    bundle exec rake screenshots

 ## TODO

 * massively refactor to remove code from fat controllers